ArnaudBan/widget-embed-latest-tweets/readme.txt

 Contributors: ArnaudBan
 Tags: twitter, widget, embed
 Requires at least: 3
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A Widget to show your latest Tweets.
-Just type your Twitter username.
+Visit the option page "Plugins->Widget Embed Last Plugin" to authentify yourself

 == Description ==

 A Widget to show your latest tweets.
 Use the oEmbed methode and some cache.
 It is simple, elegant and it works.

-You can authentify your widget and get rid of the Twitter's API limitation from anonymous request.
-See the option page of the plugin : plugins -> Widget Embed Latest Tweets
+This plugin uses the Twitter API version 1.1.
+You have to authentify yourself !
+Visit the option page "Plugins->Widget Embed Last Plugin" to do so.

 Options :